codywd/parrot/README.md

 This is not the main branch!
 But it has some great additional features!

-Special thanks to OrangeredStilton, voltaek, Dashed, lost_penguin, Daegalus, Wakafanykai123, Stormagnet, AviN456, and all our testers.
+Special thanks to OrangeredStilton, voltaek, Dashed, lost_penguin, Daegalus, Wakafanykai123, Stormagnet, AviN456, lajiggyjarjardoo, and all our testers.

 ## Installation
 Install a userscript extension such as greasemonkey or tampermonkey: